Mikejo5000/vsts-docs-pr/docs/boards/plans/scaled-agile-framework.md

 Reproduced with permission from &#169; 2011-2016  [Scaled Agile Inc.](http://www.scaledagile.com/).
 All rights reserved.

 Examples provided below illustrate how to configure a three-level team hierarchy and map teams to their respective area and iteration paths.
-The examples build from the [Agile process](../work-items/guidance/agile-process.md), However, the changes can be applied to any project hosted on Visual Studio Team Services (VSTS) or an on-premises TFS.
+The examples build from the [Agile process](../work-items/guidance/agile-process.md), However, the changes can be applied to any project hosted on Azure Boards or an on-premises TFS.

 ![Agile tool structure to support SAFe](_img/safe-objects-map-to-vso-objects.png)